magenta-aps/alfresco-thumbnail-as-edit-button/README.md

-Alfresco Share module that makes the thumbnail in table view a Edit Online link
+Alfresco Share module that makes the thumbnail in table view an Edit Online link
 ============================================================================

 This module changes the table view of Document Library.
 It changes the "on-click" functionality of the thumbnails for documents to Edit Online buttons.